Want to be better with money?

 3) Get a better bank account

 In Britain, you are more likely to get divorced than switch banks.
-That isn’t because we love our banks but because it seems too complicated or scary to try to change.
-But it isn’t difficult to do!
+That’s not because we love our banks but because it seems too complicated or scary to try to change.
+But it’s much easier now than it used to be.

-Most banks make it easy to move to a new current account.
-Their switching service takes care of everything, notifying all the people who send you money and the people you pay regularly, and it should all be done in seven working days.
-If they get it wrong, you will be refunded any lost interest, fines or charges that occur as a result of the switch in the first 13 months.
+Most banks now offer a switching service takes care of everything, notifying all the people who send you money and the people you pay regularly.
+It should all be completed in seven working days.
+If they get it wrong, you will be refunded any lost interest or extra charges that occur as a result of the switch in the first 13 months.

-So look for an account which sounds right for your banking needs – are you often overdrawn or never?
-Or get cash back by switching!
+So look for an account which sounds right for your banking needs.
+Are you often overdrawn or always in the black?

-If you would be refused a normal current account the great news is you can switch to one of the new-style basic bank accounts.
-They are good and have absolutely no fees, even if a direct debit is returned unpaid.
-See 4 good reasons to switch bank accounts for details.
+If you would be refused a normal current account because of your poor credit score, you can still switch to one of the new-style basic bank accounts.
+They are great.
+They have absolutely no fees, even if a direct debit is returned unpaid.

 4) Pay less interest

-Did you list your mortgage as one of your debts?
-Interest rates edged up at the start of November 2017 and another rise is expected in 2018.
-If your fixed rate has ended, you may be able to cut your interest rate by switching now, but even if you can’t cut your costs much, it’s good to get a fix for as long as possible so you are protected against future rises.
+If your fixed-rate has ended, you may be able to cut your interest rate by switching now, but even if you can’t cut your costs much, it’s good to get a fix for as long as possible so you are protected against future rises.

 Having an emergency fund can really cut down on stress.
 Perhaps you try to keep some spare money in your normal bank account for a rainy day, but all too often you will find it isn’t there when you need it, you have spent it on something that wasn’t an emergency.